helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 8 - Nucleophilic substitution reactions.md

 Genes*](https://www.amazon.com/dp/B00X76SVYQ/ref=rdr_kindle_ext_tmb).
 Overlook Hardcover.
 ISBN 978-1468306606

-## Section 8.1: Two mechanistic models for nucleophilic substitution
+##  8.1: Two mechanistic models for nucleophilic substitution

 As we begin our study of nucleophilic substitution reactions, we will focus at first on simple alkyl halide compounds.
 While the specific